 Ultimately, we purchased a great travel trailer, despite our lack of knowledge.
 However, the process would have gone more smoothly if we had understood the intricacies of buying our first RV.
 After making our purchase, it wasn’t long before we hit the road and began having adventures as a family.

-Also important: Discovering the universe of benefits, services and savings available through the Good Sam Club.
+Also important: Discovering the universe of benefits, services, and savings available through Good Sam.
 When it comes to your next purchase, visit the nearest Camping World SuperCenter, or drop by one of the RV and Camping shows near you.